-Mr. Paul Quach is an External Liaison and active member of the Board of Trustees of the Mengly J. Quach Education, which serves as an umbrella for five subsidiary companies, American Intercon Institute, American Intercon Schools, Aii Language Centers, Mengly J. Quach Chinese Language Centers and an online MJQTV.
+Mr. Paul Quach is an External Liaison and active member of the board of directors of the Mengly J. Quach Education, which serves as an umbrella for five subsidiary companies, American Intercon Institute, American Intercon Schools, Aii Language Centers, Mengly J. Quach Chinese Language Centers and an online MJQTV.

 The eldest of eight, Mr. Paul Quach was born in April 1964, Battambang Province.
 Like many other Cambodians, he passed his childhood and teenage life in Pol Pot regime before he and his family eventually resettled in the United States in April 1984.

 Prior to his departure to United States in 1984, Mr. Paul Quach had engaged in numerous business, jobs and volunteer positions.
 While attending high school in Battambang province, he founded a business venture, importing products from Thailand to his hometown and Phnom Penh capital.
 Later, in Khao I Dang refugee camp, he had worked in a Laboratory of UNHCR as an interpreter and translator for U.S. Government-sponsored Joint Volunteer Agency (JVA).
 In Saang Bataan refugee camp in the Philippines, Mr. Paul Quach volunteered as assistant English teacher and cultural orientation interpreter for new refugees, a well-respected position throughout the camp.